Want a short resource that answers questions about PFA implementation? Download PFA Fast Facts here.

 Employers also benefit from investments in early childhood care and education.
 The high cost of market-based child care pushes qualified staff, especially women, out of the workforce.
 Parents with reliable and affordable child care tend to miss less work, have increased productivity, and have lower levels of stress overall.

 Our community recognized the need for – and huge benefits of – public preschool, and in November 2020, passed Preschool for All with a vote of nearly two to one.
-The initiative is funded by a personal income tax of 1.5% to 3% on income above a threshold applying only to the highest-income earners who live or work in Multnomah County.
-This tax went into effect on January 1, 2021, and as written in the ballot measure, the rate is scheduled to increase by 0.8% in 2026.
+PFA is funded by a personal income tax on the highest-income earners who live or work in Multnomah County.
+The tax is 1.5% on taxable income over $125,000 for individuals and $200,000 for joint filers, and an additional 1.5% on taxable income over $250,000 for individuals and $400,000 for joint filers.
+The tax is only applied to the income above those amounts.
+Less than 10% of tax filers in Multnomah County are expected to meet the income threshold to pay the PFA tax.

 Serving Families

-Multnomah County’s Preschool for All is funding almost 1,400 seats in 82 preschool programs around the county this year.
+Multnomah County’s Preschool for All is funding over 2,200 seats at 135 locations around the county this year.

 This map shows the number of Year 2 seats by zip code.
 Darker pink represents a higher number of seats.
 PFA will grow over time, increasing the number of children it serves each year.
 As new providers are added, the geographic diversity of sites will also increase.
 With full universality in Fall 2030, all three- and four-year-olds whose families would like to enroll them will be able to participate in a free public preschool seat through PFA, Head Start, or Preschool Promise.